tfpf/pysorteddict/README.md

 # pysorteddict

-Like `dict`, but the keys are always in ascending order.
+Like Python's `dict`, but the keys are always in ascending order.

 ## Installation